scovl/pomodoro/README.md

 - `pomodoro-buffer-name`: The name of the Pomodoro buffer.
 - `pomodoro-bar-length`: The length of the Pomodoro bar in tubes mode.
 - `pomodoro-pomodoro-length`: The length of a Pomodoro session in minutes.
-- `pomodoro-format`: The time format for the Pomodoro clock.
+- `pomodoro-break-time`: The length of a break period in minutes.
+- `pomodoro-long-break-time`: The length of a long break period in minutes.
+- `pomodoro-nth-for-longer-break`: The number of work cycles before a longer break.
+- `pomodoro-break-start-message`: The message shown when a break starts.
+- `pomodoro-work-start-message`: The message shown when a work period starts.
+- `pomodoro-show-number`: Whether to show the number of the current Pomodoro in the mode line.
+- `pomodoro-desktop-notification`: Whether to show desktop notifications for session transitions.
+- `pomodoro-play-sounds`: Whether to play sounds for session transitions.
+- `pomodoro-sound-player`: The command used to play sound files.
-- `pomodoro-sound-tick`: The sound file for the tick sound.
+- `pomodoro-break-start-sound`: The sound file played when a break starts.
-- `pomodoro-sound-tack`: The sound file for the tack sound.
+- `pomodoro-work-start-sound`: The sound file played when a work period starts.

 To customize these variables, you can use `M-x customize-group` and enter `pomodoro`, or you can set them directly in your Emacs init file.
 For example: